 Instrument Performance Monitoring

 The GOES IPM system uses the near real-time GVAR Block 11 (B11) data routinely downloaded from the NOAA Comprehensive Large Array-data Stewardship System (CLASS) data source.
 Four types of calibrated related parameters are ingested from the GVAR B11 data, including the instrument telemetry data, IR calibration coefficients, statistics of space-look and blackbody scan data.
-Instrument noise, such as NEdR and NEdT are also monitored for each detector.
+Instrument noise, such as NEdR and NEdT, is also monitored for each detector.
 To detect any potential calibration anomaly, all these monitored parameters are displayed at various temporal scales for diurnal to long-term variations.

 Telemetry Monitoring